pewepskei/videoStream/README.md

 - Add, Edit, Delete and View videos uploaded
 - Added a comment feature
 - Profiles are custom URLs

+NOTE: I haven't setup the email server yet, so the verification link will actually be posted in the console

 Day 0: Create a working framework with a working CRUD method